 When using a keyboard, if you have trouble modifying widgets or encounter any other accessibility issues, please feel free to contact support for more assistance.

-Why are there widgets showing up on my blog that aren’t listed under my sidebar on the Appearance → Widgets screen?
+Why are sidebar elements showing up on my blog that aren’t listed under my widgets?